jeremydosborn/flask-pass0/readme.md

 WIP: API may change

 WARNING: InMemoryStorageAdapter is for development only.
-Use SQLAlchemyStorageAdapter or implement a custom adapter for production.
+Use SQLAlchemyStorageAdapter or implement a custom adapter for production environments.

 ## Features